Srilm107/PuppalaWebsite/replit.md

 ## Overview

-This is a portfolio website project built as part of the Information Technology Field Experience (EX30) course at Cumberland University.
-The application is a full-stack web development project that showcases milestone tracking and project management functionality for a student's portfolio website development journey.
+This is a professional portfolio website showcasing Lakshmi Durga Puppala's professional background, skills, experience, and projects.
+The application is a full-stack web development project that presents a comprehensive view of her technical expertise and professional journey.

-The project demonstrates a complete web development lifecycle, featuring a React frontend with TypeScript, an Express.js backend, and PostgreSQL database integration.
-It includes milestone tracking, project information management, and a responsive user interface for displaying development progress.
+The project demonstrates modern web development practices, featuring a React frontend with TypeScript, an Express.js backend, and in-memory data storage.
+It includes sections for professional profile, skills showcase, work experience, project portfolio, education, and contact information with a responsive, modern design.

 ## User Preferences